bobbycomet/Appify/README.md

 sudo apt --fix-broken install -y rm Appify.deb
 ```

+## Forks & Derivatives

+If you build a project using XKM as a base
+Or in your distribution
+please credit the original project:

+> Forks “Based on XKM – Multi-Kernel Manager by Bobby Comet”
+> Distros "Uses XKM - Multi-Kernel-Manager by Bobby Comet"
+This is not legally required beyond GPL,
+but is requested out of respect for the work involved.

 **If you use it from source, here is how to build the environment.**

 For Fedora, CentOS, RHEL, etc...